Rutgers Scarlet Knights football: Recognized players

 An array of different players from the 1980s led Rutgers to match-ups against teams such as Penn State, Michigan State, Alabama, and more.
 During that time, Deron Cherry, a standout safety for Rutgers, was an honorable AP All-American in 1980, followed by his teammate Ed McMichael.

-Other standouts included Jim Dumont Sr. and Tyronne Stowe, who holds the all-time record of 533 tackles.
+Other standouts included Jim Dumont and Tyronne Stowe, who holds the all-time record of 533 tackles.
 In the late 1980s, Scott Erney was an Honorable AP All-American mention, leading the team to key victories in 1988 over Michigan State and Penn State.
 Wide receiver Eric Young, who later went on to play baseball in the MLB, He was also another Honorable AP All-American mention.